AMarinhoSN/FleXgeo/README.md

-			-res RES              specify residue to be clustered. (default: 'ALL') -out_path OUT_PATH    specify dir to write output files. (default: working dir) -min_pcluster MIN_PCLUSTER set the minimum conformations percentage a cluster  must have (default: .05)
+			-res RES              specify residue to be clustered. (default: 'ALL') -out_path OUT_PATH    specify dir to write output files. (default: working dir) -min_pcluster MIN_PCLUSTER set the minimum conformations percentage a cluster  must have (default: .05) This script will output:
+		1. scatter 2D plots of the curvature and torsion values colored according to the clustering solution
+		2. a '.clst' file which contain the conformations indexes of each cluster found

 	* Write cluster pdbs
 	```bash
 	$ python3.5 /path/to/FleXgeo/WriteClustersPDB.py cluster.clstr source.pdb res